4 Sales Funnel Problems to Avoid Before Launch: The Evil 5%

 And that means happier clients that won’t need to be sold on why your service works.
 Because the numbers already speak volumes.

-Happy Homes Real Estate
+Example#3: Happy Homes Real Estate

-Type Of Evil: CLIENT
+Type of Evil: CLIENT

-The problem—they didn’t show up for the final walkthrough.
+The problem—they didn’t show up for the final walkthrough…

 And things pop up at the last second that demand your attention.
-It’s understandable.

-So once we didn’t hear from them after the final walkthrough, we reached out to reschedule a few days later.
+So once we didn’t hear from the client after the final walkthrough of their sales funnel, we reached out to reschedule a few days later.

 And what made this all so frustrating was that this was literally the last step before launching.

 We did end up launching (albeit a week late).
 But even still, this delay may have cost them leads and money.